 It’s only right that you should want to compare scuba diving certifications.
 If you are looking at PADI vs SSI vs NAUI vs BSAC, but don’t know which is better or what the differences are, below is a table of differences between each certification.

-PADI vs SSI vs NAUI vs BSAC what are the differences.
-There are a number of differences between the scuba diving agencies, but firstly all are accepted world-wide.
-Starting with PADI, they would be considered as a ‘training agency’ trading for a profit.
-Compared to BSAC at the other end of the scale would consider themselves to be more of a ‘scuba club’, and is a non-profit organisation.
-SSI is similar to PADI, as it’s also a profit making dive organisation, whereas NAUI is similar to BSAC, as it is also a not for profit scuba diving organisation.
+The difference between PADI vs SSI vs NAUI vs BSAC include that PADI is a ‘training agency’ that trades for profit.
+BSAC is a ‘scuba club’ and a non-profit organisation.
+SSI is similar to PADI also a profit making dive organisation.
+But NAUI is similar to BSAC, as it is also a not for profit scuba diving organisation.

 Before I explain the differences between PADI, SSI, NAUI and BSAC, let’s take a look at what each one stands for, starting with PADI.

 What does PADI stand for?

 PADI stands for the Professional Association of Diving Instructors, where their motto is “Under every rock, around every reef, a new discovery awaits“.

 PADI’s claim is there are 27 million divers that started with them.
 The PADI diving agency has been around since 1966.

 The organisation is a recreational diving membership and diver training organisation.
 It was founded by John Cronin and Ralph Erickson.